The Spirituality of Pain Presentation

 Let's look at an obvious example.
 The pain a child feels when she is first learning the concepts of hot and cold and gets a little burn teaches her to take care of herself around hot objects.
 That minor burn stimulated her nervous system to jerk her hand back and to protect herself.

 The pain of a burn warns us away from situations that could be mortally dangerous.
 There are lots of similarly unpleasant experiences most children share that teach them self preservation.
 But what if the pain or damage done is not a transitory learning experience but a permanent scarring?
-What is the lesson of the pain of being horribly burned?
-What is the lesson of being consumed in a fire?
+What is the Presentation of the pain of being horribly burned?
+What is the Presentation of being consumed in a fire?

 Let's look at another example.
 A medical doctor uses pain as a diagnostic tool to identify deeper problems.
 "Does it hurt here?
 Does it hurt to cough?
 Does it hurt to raise your arm?"
 All of these questions may be used by a physician who is attempting to identify the deeper health issues.
 In those situations pain is an aid to health.